Cherreads

 When the smoke and the dust cleared, none of the enemies remained.

-With a single [Lightning Spear], all 32 were disqualified.
-Seven A-rank skills among them.
+With a single [Lightning Spear], all thirty-two—the seven with A-rank skills and their groupmates—were disqualified.
 The coalition that had taken ten minutes to assemble across a ridge had been removed from the assessment in under a second.

 His voice carried across a significant portion of the Mechanism Room.
 Students who had already put distance between themselves and Group 1's entry vector heard it anyway.
 Some moved faster.
 Some stopped moving entirely and reassessed their direction.